MappyKK/OneGeo_Data_Extraction/README.md

 # How it's Made

-Coding Languages/Libraries: Python, SQL, DuckDB, GeoPandas, Pandas, json, requests, os
+Coding Languages/Libraries/APIs: Python, SQL, DuckDB, GeoPandas, Pandas, Geopy, Nominatim, json, requests, os

 Data Types Supported: GeoJSON, Parquet, other forms of spatial data such as shapefiles or geopackages should work by changing the driver when exporting